zoe-walker/Visualizations/docs/visualization-config-json.md

 * __Property__: version
     * The version of this specific visualization, if not specified, the package.json version should be used
 * __Property__: dependencies
-    * These are a list of dependencies that this visualization requires or contains, and is added to the list from the package
+    * A list of dependencies that this visualization requires or contains.
+Dependencies from the package are automatically added to this list.
+    * It is possible to include dependencies that are shipped with MooD.
+Dependencies listed by version will be checked against MooD dependecies and included if available.
+Available dependencies include Apache ECharts, jQuery and jQueryUI.
+    * __Note__ - built in MooD dependencies are subject to change in future versions of MooD

     ```JavaScript
     dependencies: {
         jQuery: "2.2.3",
-        YUI: ["2.8", "2.9"],
         common: "../common.js"
     }
     ```